First order rigidity of homeomorphism groups of manifolds: The AGAPE structure and basic observations

 The omnibus language, combining all of the previous sorts and relevant symbols, is denoted by or simply as $\agape$.
 We have so far described the $L_{\agape}$--structure $\act^3(M,G)=\agape(M,G)$ corresponding to $(M,G)\in\cM_{(\vol)}$.

 Dealing with these structures, we often make use of functions or relations defined by fixed formulae that are not explicitly specified.
-The following terminology will be handy when we need to avoid ambiguity in such situations.
-See Remark~\ref{rem:vol} for our notation for $\cM_{(\vol)}$.
+The following terminology will be handy when we need to avoid ambiguity in such situations:

 \bd Let $i=0,1,2,3$, and let $\phi_{(\vol)}$ be a formula in $L^i_{\act}$.
 Suppose for each $(M,G)\in\cM_{(\vol)}$ that a function or relation $f_{M,G}$ is defined by $\phi$ in $\act^i(M,G)$.
 Then the collection